How to Hike the Sulphur Mountain Trail (Banff Gondola Alternative)

 Banff Gondola Parking Area

 Sulphur Mountain is one of the most popular hikes in Banff National Park.
 This is due to its easy access from Banff and reliable trail.
-It’s a beautiful hike to a great vantage point over the Bow Valley, and the Banff Gondola’s visitor center offers some excellent amenities.
+It’s a beautiful hike that everyone should add to their hiking itinerary, as it gives a great vantage point over the Bow Valley, and the Banff Gondola’s visitor center offers some excellent amenities.

 The trail up to the top of Sulphur Mountain begins at the Banff Gondola Parking lot.
 It’s a large lot that’s pretty easy to get parking, but if it’s a peak summer weekend, the bus may not be a bad idea as it makes parking far easier.